keink/Weighted-Linear-Matroid-Parity/README.md

 Each test case starts with the number of rows and the number of columns, followed by elements of matrix.

 # Output
-For each test case, programs output the following terms:
+For each test case, programs output the following terms:  <br>
-initial base found by the algorithm how many times each procedures of the algorithm executed, maximum absolute number appeared in the target matrix while executing the algorithm, solution, optimal value, and running time.
+initial base found by the algorithm<br>
+how many times each procedures of the algorithm executed,<br>
+maximum absolute number appeared in the target matrix while executing the algorithm, <br>
+solution, <br>
+optimal value,<br>
+and running time.